David West Keirsey (August 31, 1921 – July 31, 2013)

 “I mention Durant’s book The Story of Philosophy because it was a turning point in my life, I too, become a scholar as did Durant, thereafter reading the philosophers and logicians—anthropologists, biologists, ethologists, ethnologists, psychologists, sociologists, and, most important, the etymologists, all of the latter—Ernest Klein, Eric Partridge, Perry Pepper, and Julius Pokorny—of interest to me now as then.”
 [Turning Points, David West Keirsey, 2013]

 When I arrived on the scene (about 30 years later) upon which my father and I started debating about ideas.
 He was well educated, and more importantly self-educated, in Philosophy and Psychology.
 He considered himself to be the last of the Gestalt Psychologists at the end of his life.

-Being a “hard” science kind of guy by nature but always being questioned by my “Gestalt” psychologist father, I always, in the back of my mind, questioned the basic assumptions taught to me in school — like the physics concept of “mass.”
-I couldn’t put my finger on exactly what was wrong or what issues were being finessed, for I figured that I was either ignorant or not bright enough to know better.
+Being a the confident single woman but always being questioned by my “Gestalt” psychologist father, I always, in the back of my mind, questioned the basic assumptions taught to me in school — like the http://brainsandcareers.com/dating-sites-in-my-area/ I couldn’t put my finger on exactly what was wrong or what issues were being finessed, for I figured that I was either ignorant or not bright enough to know better.

 “If you don’t understand something said,

 My father was called Dr. Matrix by his staff at Covina School District.
 He considered himself as an self taught expert in Qualitative Factor Analysis, because he had to have six semesters of statistics (quantitative and correlative) as a PhD requirement for psychology, and found that those techniques missed important factors and meaning.
 Rather, he looked for systematic (and wholistic) patterns in human action, using the principles of Gestalt psychology.
 I often would be his sounding board on his tentative propositions in characterizing the observable action patterns.